observIQ/bindplane-agent/docs/opamp.md

 # OpAMP Configuration

-The observIQ Distro for OpenTelemetry Collector can be setup as an agent that is managed by the [BindPlane OP platform](https://github.com/observiq/bindplane-op) via OpAMP.
+The BindPlane Agent can be setup as an agent that is managed by the [BindPlane OP platform](https://github.com/observiq/bindplane-op) via OpAMP.

 ## Configuration

-The collector can be configured to connect to the server a few different ways.
+The agent can be configured to connect to the server a few different ways.

 ### Config File

-The collector can be configured to read its connection config from a `manager.yaml` file.
+The agent can be configured to read its connection config from a `manager.yaml` file.
 The `--manager` flag can be used to specify the location of this config file, by default it's `./manager.yaml`.
 The contents of the `manager.yaml` are detailed out in the table below.

 | Parameter  | Required | Description                                                        |
 | :--------  | :------: | :----------------------------------------------------------------- |